 Utah Down Syndrome Nondiscrimination Abortion Act (HB 166)

-HB 166 would prohibit the performance of an abortion if the pregnant person’s sole reason for seeking the abortion is because the fetus has or may have Down syndrome.
+HB 166 prohibits the performance of an abortion if the pregnant person’s sole reason for seeking the abortion is because the fetus has or may have Down syndrome.

 Abortion Prohibition (Trigger Clause)*

-This abortion provision would only take effect if a similar law is upheld in court elsewhere.
+*The above provision will only take effect if a similar law is upheld in court elsewhere.
+The following provisions are currently in effect.

-The bill would require an abortion pathology report to provide information—through a prenatal screening or other diagnostic test—about whether an aborted fetus had or may have had Down syndrome.
+The bill requires an abortion pathology report to provide information—through a prenatal screening or other diagnostic test—about whether an aborted fetus had or may have had Down syndrome.

-The bill would require physicians who performed an abortion to state whether the physician had any knowledge that the pregnant person sought the abortion solely because the fetus had or may have had Down syndrome.
+The bill requires physicians who performed an abortion to state whether the physician had any knowledge that the pregnant person sought the abortion solely because the fetus had or may have had Down syndrome.

 Similar to HB 205, which failed to pass in 2018.